Skip to contents

 Spatial field model

-where αk\alpha_k are marginal log-probabilities (currently fixed at 0 for a uniform marginal).
+where αk\alpha_k are marginal log-probabilities (currently fixed at 0 for a uniform marginal in MDGM).

 Standalone vs. hierarchical models